EN-BAAK/Contractor-server/README.md

 This project is the backend for the Contractor Management System.
 It is built using:

 - TypeScript
-- Node.js
+- MySQL
 - Express
-- MySQL
+- Node.js
-- Sequelize ORM
+- Sequelize

 ## Models